Creating a level playing field

 It defines minimum requirements for credit periods, repayment profiles, down-payments, the inclusion of local costs as well as premiums and minimum interest rates for cover of political and commercial risks.
 The country risk classifications in the OECD are also harmonised.

-Besides, the OECD Consensus defines the demarcation line between commercial export credits and trade-related development aid cedits.
-In respect of certain types of goods so-called Sector Understandings are applicable, which stipulate different minimum requirements:
+Besides, the OECD Consensus defines the demarcation line between commercial export credits and trade-related development aid loans.
+Certain types of goods are governed by so-called Sector Understandings, which stipulate differing minimum requirements:

-The permissible terms of payment for credit periods of up to 5 years are also determined by the decision-making practice of the Interministerial Committee for Export Credit Guarantees and the guidelines of the Berne Union, the world’s largest association of private and state export credit and investment insurers; here the type of goods and the export value are decisive.
+The permissible terms of payment for credit periods of up to 5 years are also determined by the decision-making practice of the Interministerial Committee for Export Credit Guarantees and the guidelines of the Berne Union, the world’s largest association of private and state export credit and investment insurers from OECD and non-OECD countries; here the type of goods and the export value are decisive.

 Governance and sustainability issues are the focal point of international cooperation.
 On OECD level the state export credit agencies therefore agreed on uniform procedures, which go beyond laying down financing conditions: